 Our “5 B’s” framework at the Thrive Center highlights the modes in which we can actively develop our thriving “muscles” through the body, beliefs, belonging, beauty, and beyond the self.
 Spiritual practices are especially well-suited to connect us to our bodies, help us clarify our beliefs, provide us with a sense of belonging, help us cultivate a deeper awareness of beauty, and offer us something beyond ourselves.

 Living Coherent, Purposeful Lives

-In this renewing world, unmasking mental health opens us to the possibility of sharing our experiences and helping others.
+In this constantly changing world world, unmasking mental health opens us to the possibility of sharing our experiences and helping others.
 Having daily spiritual practices can help us grow and connect with others.
 The telos (or ultimate goal) of thriving is to live coherent, purposeful lives that are aligned to and fully engaged in God’s ongoing work in the world.
 This month, we invite you to reflect on mental health and practice one of the “5 B’s” to strengthen your thriving “muscles.”
 Take the opportunity to see yourself and others more clearly–in the full complexity of who you are and who they are.
 Take small steps through daily practices, and build habits that root you in love, joy, and hope–for these yield the type of thriving that contributes to a flourishing world.